MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-tunnel-prerequisites.md

   - The TLS certificate can be in **PEM** or **pfx** format.

 - **TLS version**: By default, connections between Microsoft Tunnel clients and servers use TLS 1.3.
-When TLS 1.3 isn’t available, the connection can fall back to use TLS 1.2.
+When TLS 1.3 isn't available, the connection can fall back to use TLS 1.2.

 ### Default bridge network

 Both Podman and Docker containers use a bridge network to forward traffic through the Linux host.
-When the containers bridge network conflicts with a corporate network, Tunnel Gateway can’t successfully route traffic to that corporate network.
+When the containers bridge network conflicts with a corporate network, Tunnel Gateway can't successfully route traffic to that corporate network.

 The default bridge networks are: